Meet the Team

 I am a retired Business Adviser.
 And Business Owner.
 I have been researching my Family Tree for about 17 years.
 My special passion is the journey and discovery of the past and its fascinating stories.

 Started out in life as a Hairdresser and did a five year apprenticeship, I had my own business for over 30 years.
 During this time I developed my IT skills and, trained and became a Lecturer and Assessor of Information Technology, Key Skills and Customer Service besides Hairdressing in the early days.
 [My IT skills go back to pre Internet or even Windows.]
 My life’s pathway then took me to the Chamber of Commerce, where I worked with ‘Business Link’ and was initially part of the ‘Work Force Development Team before becoming a fully SFEDI qualified Business Adviser.
 My other passion as been that of our beloved breeds of dogs, owned, bred and shown since 1985.
-I know longer show doge but do judge two breeds at Championship Show level.
+I know longer show dogs but do judge two breeds at Championship Show levels

 Julia Wragg – Minutes Secretary, Librarian and Ass’ Events Coordinator